CCOSTAN/Home-AssistantConfig/README.md

 #Todo List

+* Create IMAGE clone of the SD Card for Backup purposes.
+[This](https://community.home-assistant.io/t/no-more-reinstalling-your-ha-from-scratch-how-to/7630)
 * AutoIt script to control lights via REST and also auto light office when I am working on Laptop.
 * Configure the Alexa Component.
 * Put Dash Buttons out there.